Technique#1 - Paper Piecing

 It is also possible to rotary cut the shapes for this block.
 For rotary cutting I recommend the Tri Recs Triangle Ruler combo.

 To print a block or two and the templates to help you cut the irregular shaped patches, click on a finished size below.
-(These links open in a new window.)
+(Each of these links opens in a new window.)

 If you'd like to print a page of Triangle in a Square quilt blocks without the templates, click on a finished size below.
-(These links open in a new window.)
+(These links also open in new windows.)

 Click here for more information on downloading patterns from this website.
 (This link opens in a new window.)